SexChrLab/PlacentaSexDiff/README.md

 # PlacentaSexDiff
 Sex differences in human placentas

-#### Allele specific expression analysis
+### Explore heterogeneity in allele specific expression

+* Pilot analysis on placenta 1 and placenta 2 from sample OBG0044 *

-* Data:
+* Exome:
-  - 11 female placentas
   - GATK Haplotype single sample genotype calling
-  - Processed RNAseq bam file.
-For each sample, there are 2 placenta samples for 2 different location
+* RNAseq:
+  - Processed by HISAT

+* Both Exome and RNAseq were mapped to the same refrence

 ##### Per variant
 * Steps: